schneik80/PowerTools-Share-Document/README.md

 ## Description

 Sharing is core to collaborative design.
-The Share Menu makes it easier to access sharing tools.
+The Share Menu makes it easier to access sharing tools in the upper left of th application UI. this is a common location to access asharing tools in applications.
+By consolidating sharing tools into one menu you can cimplify the steps needed to colaborate.
+Rahter than hunt through multiple different locations, not access them in one place.

 ![image](https://github.com/user-attachments/assets/d7a4c0a0-f2ba-4fb4-aacc-4d221eb61475)

+### Get Share Link

-**Get Share Link** enables sharing, generates a public share link with Downloads enabled and then copies the link to the system clipboard.
+Enable sharing and generates a public share link with Downloads enabled and then copies the link to the system clipboard.
 You can then paste into text or emails to quickly share the document.

 Note:
 The document must be saved, and your Fusion Team Hub must have enabled share links for sharing to work.
 If sharing is disabled, a private permalink will be copied to clipboard instead.
 This link will only allow Team hub members access to the document details page.